acend/container-basics-training/content/en/docs/09.0/_index.en.md

 **Note for play-with-docker.com:**

-* create directory with this shell command: `mkdir php-app`
+* Create directory with this shell command: `mkdir php-app`
-* create file with this shell command: `touch index.php`
+* Create file with this shell command: `touch index.php`
-* open your editor
+* Open your editor
-* select the folder and then the file
+* Select the folder and then the file
-* add the content and save the changes
+* Add the content and save the changes

 And lastly, create another file named `db.php` with the following content: